Discover a pleasurable way to eat with –

-- Eating in a way that is both enjoyable and good for your health?
+- Eating in a way that is both pleasurable and nourishing for your body?

 - Finding a pattern of eating that you can stick to long-term?

 You are not the problem, the problem is with the diet programs, trying to quit food, weight loss advice or any other health advice that tells you what, when and how much to eat.
 When advice goes against doing things you enjoy, it is human nature to rebel against this.
-When advice goes against one of our most primal drives, that is to get food energy when we are hungry, your body will make it impossible for you to stick to such advice for any length of time.
+When advice goes against one of our most primal drives, that is to seek out food that we enjoy when we are hungry, your body’s biology will make it impossible for you to stick to such advice for any length of time.

 We require food for life.
 A struggle with food is a struggle with life.